tpope/vim-abolish/README.markdown

     :%Subvert/facilit{y,ies}/building{,s}/g

+From a conceptual level, one way to think about how this substitution works is to imagine that in the braces you are declaring the requirements for turning that word from singular to plural.
+In the facility example, the same base letters in both the singular and plural form of the word are `facilit` To turn facility to a plural word you must change the `y` to `ies` so you specify `{y,ies}` in the braces.

+To convert the word building from singular to plural, again look at the common letters between the singular and plural forms:
+`building`  In this case you do not need to remove any letter from building to turn it into plural form and you need to add a `s` so the braces should be `{,s}`.

+A few more examples:

+Address to Reference

+    :Subvert/address{,es}/reference{,s}/g

+Blog to Post (you can just do this with a regular :s also)

+    :Subvert/blog{,s}/post{,s}/g

+Child to Adult

+    :Subvert/child{,ren}/adult{,s}/g

+Be amazed as it correctly turns the word children into the word adults!

+Die to Spinner

+    :Subvert/di{e,ce}/spinner{,s}/g

 You can abbreviate it as `:S`, and it accepts the full range of flags including things like `c` (confirm).